Dr Zaninovich logo transparent

 Oral Implantology (Dental Implants)

-In the face of these scary realities, groups of well-trained and passionate professionals continue to provide Prosthodontic services to thousands of grateful patients every single year.
-Oral implantology is a life-changing discipline, not only for the patients, but for the providers with the skill, knowledge, and passion to provide the treatment with excellence.
+In the face of these scary realities, groups of well-trained and passionate professionals continue to provide Prosthodontic services to thousands of grateful patients every year.
+Oral implantology is a life-changing discipline, not only for the patients but for the providers with the skill, knowledge, and passion to provide the treatment with excellence.

 Full Mouth Rehabilitation (Full Arch or All on 4)

 Full mouth rehabilitation is a highly individualised treatment.
 The point of a full mouth reconstruction plan is to optimise the oral health of the entire mouth, including the teeth, the gums, and the bite.
 In many cases, it is necessary to replace or restore every tooth in the mouth using a combination of dental treatments.
-Full mouth rehabilitation gifts the patient a new set of teeth and the resulting surge in self-confidence and quality of life.
+Full mouth rehabilitation gifts the patient new teeth and the resulting surge in self-confidence and quality of life.

 Full mouth rehabilitation may include any or a number of the following cosmetic and restorative dentistry services: